Multisystem inflammatory syndrome in children

-Knowledge of this newly described syndrome is evolving rapidly.
-Its clinical features may appear somewhat similar to Kawasaki disease, a rare disease of unknown origin that typically affects young children, in which blood vessels become inflamed throughout the body.
-It can also show features of other serious inflammatory conditions of childhood, including toxic shock and macrophage activation syndromes.
-Nevertheless, it appears to be a separate syndrome.
-Older children tend to be affected.
+Knowledge of the syndrome evolved rapidly through the course of the COVID-19 pandemic (2020–2023).
+Its clinical features may appear somewhat similar to Kawasaki disease, a rare disease of unknown origin that typically affects young children, in which blood vessels become inflamed throughout the body.> It can also show features of other serious inflammatory conditions of childhood, including toxic shock and macrophage activation syndromes.

-This emerging condition has been defined slightly differently (using different names), by the World Health Organization (WHO), the Royal College of Paediatrics and Child Health (RCPCH), and the Centers for Disease Control and Prevention (CDC).
+This emerging condition has been defined slightly differently (using different names), by the World Health Organization (WHO), the Royal College of Paediatrics and Child Health (RCPCH) in the UK, and the Centers for Disease Control and Prevention (CDC) in the US.
 Although the condition is thought to follow SARS-CoV-2 viral infection, antigen or antibody tests are not always positive.
 Exclusion of alternative causes, including bacterial and other infections, is essential for differential diagnosis.
 Some general clinical guidance has been provided by the RCPCH, the National Institutes of Health, the American College of Rheumatology, and the American Academy of Pediatrics.

 Clusters of new cases have been reported two to six weeks after local peaks in viral transmission.
 The disease is thought to be driven by a delayed biological mechanism in certain predisposed children.
-The European Centre for Disease Prevention and Control (ECDC) has rated risk to children in Europe as being 'low' overall, based on a 'very low' likelihood of a child developing this 'high impact' disease.
+In May 2020, the European Centre for Disease Prevention and Control (ECDC) rated risk to children in Europe as being "low" overall, based on a "very low" likelihood of a child developing this "high impact" disease.
 Regarding ethnicity, the condition seems to affect more children of African, Afro-Caribbean, and Hispanic descent, whereas Kawasaki disease affects more of East Asian ancestry.
-Initial reports regarded children in various parts of Europe and the United States, and it was unclear to what extent the condition had gone unrecognized elsewhere.
-Reports have since emerged of cases in various other countries around the world.
-In adults, a similar condition has occasionally been reported, which has been called multisystem inflammatory syndrome in adults (MIS-A).
+In adults, the condition is called multisystem inflammatory syndrome in adults (MIS-A) in the US.

+As of August 2026, in the Anglosphere, only the United States and Australia continue to publish an ongoing tally of cases.
+At this date, the CDC reports a total number of cases of MIS as 9,808, with 80 deaths recorded in the United States (population c.
+350 million.
+In Australia (population c.
+28 million), there have been 217 confirmed cases in total, the number peaking in 2022.
+Vaccination against COVID-19 is cconsidered the best defence against developing PIMS.